 The Short Knife by Elen Caldecott (published by Andersen Press)

 An atmospheric and gripping historical novel by one of our best storytellers.
-Set during the time the Roman Empire withdrew from Britain, this tells the story of Mai, a young girl who has been kept safe by her father and her sister, Haf.
+It tells the story of Mai, a young girl who has been kept safe by her father and her sister, Haf.
 But when Saxon warriors arrive at their farm, the family is forced to flee to the hills where British warlords lie in wait.
 Can Mai survive in a dangerous world where speaking her mother tongue might be deadly, and where even the people she loves the most can’t be trusted?
 Longlisted for the CILIP Carnegie Medal, this is a book to devour in one sitting.

 Daydreams and Jellybeans by Alex Wharton (published by Firefly)

-Our number one choice this year is this fantastic debut by the Rising Stars Wales Award winner writing in the all-important genre of poetry for children.
+Our number one choice this year for our list of Welsh books for young people is this fantastic debut by the Rising Stars Wales Award winner writing in the all-important genre of poetry for children.
 But we think readers of all ages will delight in this collection of funny and magical poems full of curiosity and mystery.
 Like all great poetry, these poems deserve to be read aloud, preferably in front of a classroom of children.
 However, the enchanting illustrations by Katy Riddell mean that this book is something to keep and re-read time and time again.
 Alex Wharton is a deserving winner in an exceptional year for children’s writing from Wales.